If, after your financial aid is considered, you anticipate needing additional funds, the following options are provided for your convenience.

 The following information is not listed in any particular order.
 Students and their families are encouraged to research these resources and choose one that best meets their individual needs and circumstances.

 PARENT LOANS FOR UNDERGRADUATE STUDENTS (PLUS) – This credit-based loan is available for parents of dependent students enrolled at least half-time.
 Parent PLUS Loans are Federal Loans and processed through the MMA Financial Aid Office.
 This loan is in the parent's name only, with repayment being the sole responsibility of the parent, not the student.
-The interest rate is fixed and the current rate is 7.9%.
+The interest rate is based on the 10 year Treasury Bill with a cap of 10.5%.
+The current rate is 4.6%.
 There is a 4% origination fee taken from the loan when the funds are disbursed to the student's MMA account.
 Repayment can begin sixty days after the final loan disbursement for the loan period.
 The parent can request that the loan be deferred as long as the student is enrolled at least half time.
 You may contact the Direct Loan Applicant Services Center at 1-800-557-7394 for information on deferring a PLUS loan.
 Please note that if the student is not making Satisfactory Academic Progress, the parent will not be able to apply for this loan, as it falls under the same federal regulations as the Stafford Loan.

 MMA recommends that students complete the FAFSA and apply for all low, fixed interest Federal Direct Stafford Loans before considering private alternative loans.
 The Financial Aid Office provides a list of things to consider when borrowing.